Code-Institute-Submissions/DADEVFA-Milestone1_NovResub/README.md

 from the artist.
 Personal pop-up message shows up once button is pressed.

 - Footer contains the artists most prioritized social media and streaming platform links.
-Hover functionality on them aswell.
+The hover functionality on them makes the site more alive and gives the feeling of playfulness.

 ### Songspage:

-- Contains all the artist songs like boxes.
-Lovely hover function that adds pleasing responsive playfullness.
+- Contains all the artists songs, with boxes around them.
+Lovely hover function that adds pleasing responsiveness.
-Ones user choose song, the the hover functionality stays on the box in the new page.
+Ones user chooses song, the hover functionality remains on the box in the new songpage.

-- Here we also have the fanletter form under all songs.
+- Fanletter form under all the songs.

 ### Songpage:
 - Contains same songbox as previous page, with a new preview button.
 All streaming platforms that has the song is availabe under or to the right depending on the users device.
-A back to "Songspage" button, if the user wants to check other songs out.
+A back to Songspage button, if the user wants to check other songs out.

 ### Biography:
 - This page is for users who wants to read about the artist, and get to know him better.
-After this, there is a button taking them to "Songspage".
+After this, there is a button taking them to Songspage.

 ### Contact: